 - Ask customers who feel the issue was resolved to go edit their review or remove it.
 Some people who leave happy just forget to go fix it.
 It’s okay to remind them, and put a note in your calendar for a month later to be sure.
 Then thank them in an email or a call if it suits you.

-Businesses with verified (MyBusiness) Google Place Pages (Google+ Local) can respond to their reviews like can be done on other review sites.
-This is a long-requested feature, especially by businesses that feel they were wrongly accused of something or that just want to offer a public “thank you” for a compliment.
-Yelp has long allowed responses in this manner, and I’ve seen many small businesses respond with jabs and poorly considered comments.
+Businesses with verified (MyBusiness) Google MyBusiness Pages (Google+ Local) can respond to their reviews inside that interface, and other review sites have similar features.
 With customers using online reviews as a part of the purchase decision, it’s more important than ever that you actively solicit reviews and manage them well.

 - Thoughts on Google Maps Q&A for Multi-Location Businesses